nasa-itc/generic_thruster/README.md

   * Can override target selection by adding `-DTGTNAME=cpu1`
 * make

-To run the standalone version, assuming starting rom the top level NOS3 repository:
+To run the standalone version, assuming starting from the top level NOS3 repository:
 * Follow the build steps above
+* cd ../../../..
-* make
+* exit
+* Add generic_thruster_sim to docker_launch.sh
-* make checkout
+* make launch
-  * Launches NOS Engine, NOS Time Driver, NOS Terminal, Generic_thruster Sim, and Generic_thruster Checkout
+  * Launches NOS Engine, NOS Time Driver, NOS Terminal, Generic_thruster Sim, and many other sims
+* make debug
+* cd components/generic_thruster/support/build
+* ./generic_thruster_checkout
+* exit
 * make stop

-# Documentation
-If this generic_thruster application had an ICD and/or test procedure, they would be linked here.

 ## Releases
 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the tags on this repository.
-* v1.0.0 - X/Y/Z
+* v1.0.0
-  - Updated to be a component repository including FSW, GSW, Sim, and Standalone checkout
-* v0.1.0 - 10/9/2021
   - Initial release with version tagging